Jazzg3/team6website/README.md

 ![logo](/images/blank.jpg)

-Aidan is an Eletrical Engineering Senior in the Power Engineering depth, with experience in both industrial level power engineering and small scale robotics electronics with Yonder Deep Robotics on campus.
+Aidan is an Eletrical Engineering Senior in the Power Engineering depth, with experience in both industrial level power engineering and small scale robotics.

 # Video Demo